bglnelissen/slideToolkit/guides/INSTALL.Ubuntu 12.04 LTS - Precise Pangolin.md

 ```
 ./configure && make && sudo make install && make clean
 ```

+After the ImageMagick installation we need to examine the libraries, update links and cache where necessary.
+Else ImageMagick would work properly.

 ```
 sudo ldconfig /usr/local/lib
 ```

 #### Step 6 - Install openslide
 Download the latest version of openslide from github.
 Pull if already exists; clone if none existing.
+First create and go to the git directory, then download the source.

 ```
 mkdir -p ~/git/ && cd ~/git